enoklearn/engineering/modules/security.md

 <details open>
    <summary><b>Authentication and Authorization</b></summary><br/>

-   With this topic, you’ll learn about identity providers and how to use OAuth 2.0 to manage authentication and authorization in an application.
+   With this topic, you'll learn about identity providers and how to use OAuth 2.0 to manage authentication and authorization in an application.

    #### Learning Outcomes
    * Compare authentication with authorization and explain their differences
    * Use an identity provider to authenticate users in an application
-   * Explain what “federated identities” are
+   * Explain what "federated identities" are
    * Explain what the OAuth 2.0 standard is

    #### Resources